-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 Fitbit Charge 5 - Activity Tracker

-The newest addition to the Fitbit lineup hosts EDA, ECG, Readiness Scores, Active Zone Minutes, and impressive battery life.
+The most advanced tracker in the Fitbit lineup hosts EDA, ECG, Readiness Scores, Active Zone Minutes, and impressive battery life.

 We may earn a commission for purchases using our links.
 Learn more.